ischrot/ischrot.github.io/teaching/ss22/nlo.md

   {:.note}

 Registration
-: To participate in the seminar, please register for the course on [MÜSLI][muesli].
+: To participate in the course, please register for the course on [MÜSLI][muesli].

   At the moment only 45 persons can hand in exercises as we were not allowed a second tutor so far.
-But once enough people have signed up on the waiting list, we will ask for another tutor.
+But we have already asked for an additional tutor.
 Moreover, usually many people still leave the course in the first weeks.
 Therefore, it is possible that some spots become available again.
 Hence, we invite you all to join for the first lecture.
 Of course, everybody who likes to can attend the lecture anyways (but not hand in exercises).
   {:.note title="Regarding the limited number of spots"}

 ## Lecture Format

 The lectures take place in person and in a "classical" format, i.e. Prof. Kostina will present the lecture content in the lectures.

-Handwritten lecture notes are available from the course in the winter term 2020/2021, see [other materials][material].
+Handwritten lecture notes will be uploaded on [MaMpf][mampfempty] once the course has been created there.
+Until then, we will link all material in the section [other materials][material].
+Moreover, lecture notes from the course in the winter term 2020/2021 are available, see [other materials][material].

 ## Exercises